Kilt, Black Watch tartan

 Due to the customs clearance fee, which always applies when goods are sent from 3rd countries to EU-countries, it might be a good idea to order more socks at a time.

 If your shoe size is 39-43 (6.5-10 US; 6-9.5 UK) you might be able to find some thick overknee socks - in local women's stores or on the internet.
 In off white or charcoal they have no gender, but might very well be faster and easier to get.
-Prices are the same or cheaper.
-And no taxes and fees come on top, if you are an EU-citizen.
+In general, prices are attractive, and no taxes and fees come on top.

 Kilt hose